Which foods can cause your glucose to spike?

 1. Rice

-White rice is a staple in diets around the world, but it’s also a very starchy carbohydrate and therefore can cause a big glucose spike.3 Brown rice, while often considered healthier due to its higher fiber content, can also deliver a sizable glucose wallop — depending on factors such as cook time, portion size and the presence of other macronutrients (think protein and fat) in the meal.3 And the same goes for rice crackers, which are sometimes viewed as a “lighter” vehicle for cheese, dips and spreads but have a high glycemic index (GI), meaning they can have a significant impact on glucose.4
+White rice is a staple in diets around the world, but it’s also a very starchy carbohydrate and, when eaten on its own, can cause a big glucose spike.3 Brown rice, while often considered healthier due to its higher fiber content, can also deliver a sizable increase to glucose — depending on factors such as cook time, portion size and the presence of other nutrients (think protein, fiber and fat) in the meal.3

 2. Oat Milk